lukewegryn/pencil_code/lecture_1/lecture1_outline.md

     4. Wrap up work
     5. Shutdown computers, put away folders
 - Introduce students to pencil code
-    - Lead students through creating usernames and passwords
+    - Lead students through creating user names and passwords
-    - Keep a copy of all student username in excel doc
+    - Keep a copy of all student user name in excel doc
 - Show Tutorial 1 video (demonstrate how to drag and drop blocks of code, how to modify parameters)
     - Word wall
         - Program